 However, this was no proper study and the conclusion was extremely flawed.
 All that this “study” did was look at the information of other available, non science-based literature and anecdotal evidence that already existed and did no research in to the matter at all.

 In fact, the largest study on contributing factors to canine bloat in larger breed dogs to date says the exact opposite – elevated feeding may induce bloating in canines, especially in those with sensitive stomachs.
 True, this study also wasn’t perfect; however, it’s the best research paper we have to date on the matter, and from what research the scientific community currently has, the idea that elevated feeders can prevent bloat in large breed dogs is questionable at best.

 So, do elevated feeders for dogs reduce bloating in larger breeds?
 The correct answer here would be that we don’t know for sure, but it’s very likely that they DO NOT.

-2. Elevated Dog Food Bowls Create a Healthier Posture
+2 Elevated Dog Food Bowls Create a Healthier Posture for Dogs

 One of the reasons why elevated food bowls for dogs were promoted as preventing bloating in large dogs is because they are supposed to create a “healthier eating posture.”
 The truth is that most likely, dogs have evolved to eat in a head down posture (sources: 1, 2, 3), so eating in a different posture may not necessarily be a good thing.